Charlie Brown holiday specials won’t air on TV again – here’s how to watch them

-(WJBF) — A beloved television tradition returns for the holidays this year, but you won’t be able to watch like you have in the past.
+(WJBF) — A beloved television tradition returns for the holidays this year, but you won’t be able to watch as you have in the past.

 Three Charlie Brown specials – “It’s the Great Pumpkin, Charlie Brown,” “A Charlie Brown Thanksgiving” and “A Charlie Brown Christmas” – will only air on Apple TV+ after previously appearing on both the streaming service and PBS in 2021.